mantidproject/mantid/docs/source/release/v3.12.0/lowq.rst

 Small Angle Scattering
 ----------------------
+- BeamCentreFinder has been implemented to work with the new backend in the python script window.
+- Added functionality to specify q values between which merged data is used and outside of which pure HAB and LAB are used.
 - Fixed a bug where specifying fit range was not working for merged reductions.
 Previously the user specified range was being ignored.
 - Fixed a bug in the old GUI where loading files on UNIX systems would not work unless the file name was in uppercase letters.